Try Semrush

 Alt text example

-Put another way: when Google sees a page with pictures of “blue widgets” and “green widgets” it tells them: “this page is about widgets”.
+Put another way: when Google sees a page with pictures of “blue widgets” and “green widgets” it tells them: “this page is about widgets.”
+It likely won’t have a massive effect on your rankings—but it’s still a useful context signal.

 Optimized images help search engines understand your content

-In order to write optimal alt text that is beneficial to both users and search engines, here are a few tips:
+Here are a few tips to write optimal alt text that is beneficial to both users and search engines:

 • Be descriptive